 Students who have earned a minimum of 30 credits in a certificate, diploma, or degree program and have graduated with at least a 3.5 grade point average will be eligible for graduation honors.
+Any student who has been officially documented for violations of the Academic Integrity Policy will not be eligible for Graduation Honors.
 Students who have earned an overall GPA of 4.0 are graduated Summa Cum Laude (highest honors).
 Students who have earned an overall GPA of at least 3.75 and below 4.0 are graduated Magna Cum Laude (high honors).
 Students who have earned an overall GPA of at least 3.5 and below 3.75 are graduated Cum Laude (honors).